Nutrition and lifestyle medicine recommendations supporting individual wellbeing and group programmes

 The general Wellness Solution is adjusted to support nutrition and lifestyle choices when personalised advice is not possible and guidance is needed to ‘fight the fat – beat the bloat’.
 Similar foundational principles apply and Registered Nutritional Therapy Practitioners can further help to personalise the recommendations for individuals.

-BANT members consider each individual to be unique and use evidence-based approach to provide recommendations that are based on individual’s unique biological individuality.
-They consider each individual to be unique and recommend personalised nutrition and lifestyle programmes rather than a ‘one size fits all’ approach.
+BANT members consider each individual to be unique and use an evidence-based approach to provide personalised recommendations.
+These recommendations take into account the biological individuality and health history of the individual, together with the modifiable diet and lifestyle factors, all of which form the basis for personalised nutrition and lifestyle programmes – rather than a ‘one size fits all’ approach.

 BANT has created a free access Nutrition Evidence Database as the UK’s first scientific database dedicated to nutrition and lifestyle medicine research.
 The database supports value-based practice, giving healthcare professionals practical and easy access to scientific resources in support of individual’s health and wellbeing.